rahatakbari-alt/ai-facility-scheduler/README.md

 ### Key Insight

-AI significantly accelerated development but required human validation...
+AI significantly accelerated the development process by enabling rapid prototyping and iteration.
+However, the quality of outputs depended heavily on prompt clarity and required continuous validation, highlighting the importance of combining AI capabilities with human oversight and critical thinking.

 ## Business Value